riteshzode18/hudevops-2025-riteshzode/cloud/README.md

 # Cloud Assignment DAY 2

+## Task 1: EC2 instance and Application Load Balancer Creation with CLI
+- Subtask 1.1: create an EC2 instance of type t2.micro and attach a security group rule to allow inbound HTTP traffic on port 80 to the EC2 instance.
+- Subtask 1.2: create an Application Load Balancer (ALB) target group and configure another security group for the ALB to allow inbound HTTP traffic on port 80

 ```
 aws ec2 create-security-group --group-name u-devops-25-rkishorzode-sg-allow-80 --description "Security group for web server allowing HTTP" --vpc-id vpc-040e583668e43adf1
 ```